neurodata/ndstore/_sources/api/data_api.txt

 .. http:get:: (string:server_name)/ocp/ca/(string:token_name)/(string:channel_name)/npz/(int:resolution)/(int:min_x),(int:max_x)/(int:min_y),(int:max_y)/(int:min_z),(int:max_z)/(int:min_time),(int:max_time)/

-   :synopsis: Download a 3D/4D region of data for of a specified channel,resolution and bounds in the numpy array format.
+   :synopsis: Download a 3D/4D region of data for of a specified channel, resolution and bounds in the numpy array format.
 You can load this data into python using the numpy library for anaylsis.

    :param server_name: Server Name in OCP.
 In the general case this is openconnecto.me.
    :type server_name: string